open-policy-agent/gatekeeper/docs/design/README.md

 * [Finalizers in OPA Gatekeeper](https://docs.google.com/document/d/1lZZsHACi4LnPF4bBvjfg0qpbYGChkZd6mhaaRnvkx6M/view#)
    * This doc discusses the impact the existence of finalizers has on running OPA Gatekeeper.
-It's points have either been addressed or are on track to being addressed.
+Its points have either been addressed or are on track to being addressed.